5 Highly Specific Ways To Come Back From A Sexting Fail | Tinder Swipe Life

 One night, while casually eating chips and watching TV in bed, I received a suggestive text.
 I read the text over and over, wondering how I was going to play along.
 Since this was new for us, I wanted to be subtle and not too graphic.
 After some soul-searching and carefully crafting puns in my head, I came up with what I thought was the perfect response.
 It began with, “It depends on how handy you are” and ended with a flawless pun that was both over the top and, as it would turn out, completely off topic.

 My genius sext would have been fantastic had this person actually been sexting me.
 All he had actually said was, “I bet I could help you out with a few things,” and my mind traveled straight to the gutter.
-As soon as the familiar “delivered” mark appeared on the screen, my eye went to the previous texts, and realized I had jumped the gun.
+As soon as the familiar “delivered” mark appeared on the screen, my eyes went to the previous texts, and realized I had jumped the gun.
 Rather than pretending I had been quoting some obscure movie or concocting any other weak-ass excuse, I decided to go with the truth.
 “Sorry.
 I get really into myself when I’m stoned, and I just assumed you were sexting me.”
 Facts.

 Writer’s Block